Sophie

 Alumni Update: Sophie

 We caught up with Sophie and Julie in January 2023.
 Sophie has two pasture mates, Julie’s daughter’s pony and Piper, another SAFE alumni.
-Sophie gets a lot of ground work but riding has been put on hold for now while some balance issues Sophie is experiencing are being resolved.
+Sophie gets a lot of groundwork but there isn’t a lot of time for as much riding anymore, as Julie has a 2‑year-old human to wrangle.
 Sophie is getting lots of love and attention and massages!

 Sophie: Grown up and Looking Great!